indrayam/unicode-deep-dive/README.md

 ## Encoding UTF-16

+The Unicode Standard and ISO 10646 jointly define a coded character set (CCS) which encompasses most of the world's writing systems.
+In ISO 10646, each character is assigned a number, which Unicode calls the *Unicode scalar value*.
+This number is the same as the UCS-4 (Universal Character Set) value of the character.
+Simply put, it is what "Character value" means in the rest of this explanation.

 Encoding of a single character from an ISO 10646 character value to UTF-16 proceeds as follows.

 Let U be the character number, no greater than 0x10FFFF.

 - If U < 0x10000, encode U as a 16-bit unsigned integer and terminate.
 - Let U' = U - 0x10000.
 Because U is less than or equal to 0x10FFFF, U' must be less than or equal to 0xFFFFF.
 That is,